Fabr1ce/building-apps-for-k8s-l4-using-Kind/README.md

 # building-apps-for-k8s-l4-using-Kind

 This repository is used to build a _Kubernetes_ cluster locally for testing using _Kind_.
-The assumption here is that docker and kind are aleady installed locally, if not the following links are used to install docker (https://docs.docker.com/engine/install/) and kind (https://kubernetes.io/docs/tasks/tools/).
+The assumption here is that docker and kind are aleady installed locally, if not the following links are used to [install docker](https://docs.docker.com/engine/install/) and to [install kind](https://kubernetes.io/docs/tasks/tools/).
 For more on _Kind_, see the docs here https://kind.sigs.k8s.io/.

 The pod.yaml file is the only file needed.